Best Allergy-Friendly, Dairy Free Gluten Free Restaurants in Savannah, GA

 The Fox and Fig menu also indicates several gluten-free menu options.
 When we ate there, I let them know ahead of time that I was not only dairy and gluten-free but also corn and soy-free.
 They took all of my dietary needs seriously and helped me find the best item on the menu.

 And the food was delicious!
-This was probably my favorite dairy free gluten free restaurants in Savannah of all the restaurants mentioned here.
+This was probably my favorite dairy-free and gluten-free restaurant in Savannah of all the restaurants mentioned here.

 Fox and Fig‘s seasonal menu changes, so you are always getting fresh, in-season ingredients.
 We were there in April, and I ended up going with the Proper Breakfast (served to me around 2pm!) with potatoes, greens, asparagus, squash, and cashew hollandaise.
 I absolutely loved it!
 I could have eaten that every meal for days!
 My mouth still waters thinking about that meal!